Skip to main content

 Purpose

-The Principal Investigator (PI) will conduct a program of research for improving the reading outcomes of students with or at risk for co-occurring reading disabilities and attention problems.
-In addition, the PI will participate in mentoring and training activities to develop knowledge and skills related to this particular group of students, the use of single-case design to inform intervention development, and the analysis of group design data.
+The principal investigator (PI) conducted a program of research focused on improving the reading and attention outcomes of students with or at risk for co-occurring reading disabilities and inattention.
+In addition, the PI participated in mentoring and training activities to develop his (a) knowledge and skills related to this particular group of students, (b) ability to use single-case designs to inform intervention development, and (c) skills in analyzing group design data.
 A growing body of research indicates that a substantial portion of students with or at risk for reading disabilities also exhibit attention problems.
-Furthermore, students who demonstrate both reading and attention problems are at higher risk for reading failure than students with either reading difficulties or inattention alone.
-Despite the prevalence and negative consequences of co-occurring reading and attention problems, there is limited research on how to effectively remediate poor reading outcomes for these students.
-The PI intends to address this limitation by iteratively developing and testing the usability, feasibility, and promise of a small group Reading Intervention to Support Children with Pervasive Learning and Attention Needs (RISC-PLAN) for students with or at risk for co-occurring reading disabilities and attention problems in grades 4 and 5.
+These students are less likely to respond to reading interventions than students with or at risk for either reading disabilities or inattention alone.
+Yet, there is limited research on how to effectively support student attention in the context of small-group reading instruction.
+The PI aimed to address this limitation by iteratively developing and testing the usability, feasibility, and promise of Engaged Learners, a research-based program that uses specific strategies to support behavioral attention (visual schedule, expectations, token economy, behavior-specific praise, and self-regulation supports) and can be integrated into existing evidence-based reading interventions.

 Project Activities